What Are The Symptoms of a Heart Attack in Women?

 Chest pain is common but so are less obvious signs

 It’s a common misconception that heart disease primarily affects men.
 But heart disease is the number one cause of death among women in the United States.
+It accounts for one in three deaths in the United States.

 “Even when women do have warning signs of a heart attack, they often are very different than the symptoms men experience,” says Poulina Uddin, MD, a cardiologist with Scripps Women’s Heart Center.
 “Both men and women may feel chest pain or break out in a cold sweat during a heart attack, but that is where most of the similarities end.”